ntn888/ntn888.github.io/content/blog/micro_bit_breakout.md

 In a wide range of Nordic chips our go-to is the nRF52833 controller.
 I find it has the right balance of cost vs performance.
 Detailed info of this chip [here](https://www.nordicsemi.com/products/nrf52833).

-Now there are two viable hobbiest boards for this MCU.
+Now there are two viable hobbiest boards for this MCU[^1].
 - nRF52840 Dongle [Which uses a similar chip only difference being double RAM/ROM]
 - Micro:Bit v2